 Don’t forget the post-holiday deal opportunity – after all, it’s Christmas time, and maybe your subscribers will be in a generous (spending) mood.
 Get creative!

 28. Still Be Yourself

-Your business is unique, as well as your products, services, the content that you share in your emails and articles.
-In spite of all the festivities, please stay yourself, don’t try to copy others.
+Your business is unique, as well as your products, services, and the content that you share in your emails and articles.
+In spite of all the festivities, please stay yourself, and don’t try to copy others.

 29. Say Thank You